 The MOENA President and Compliance Committee Chair will review each completed Disclosure statement where possible conflicts are identified and determine which actual, potential, or perceived conflicts of interest involving a Covered Person must be disclosed to the Executive Committee (or other committee) and which, if any, require further management.
 Any further management will be addressed by the Executive Committee.

-The State Council Executive committee, exclusive of interested members, shall review each conflict disclosed in the course of a State Council meeting or in a Disclosure Statement (in consultation when necessary, with ENA’s legal counsel), and determine whether any action, other than mere disclosure, is required.
-The discussion and resolution of each conflict will be recorded in accord with standard procedures for State Council meeting minutes.
+The MOENA Board of Directors, excluding interested members, shall review each conflict disclosed in the course of a State Council meeting or in a Disclosure Statement ( consult with ENA’s legal counsel when needed), and determine whether any action, other than mere disclosure, is required.
+The discussion and resolution of each conflict will be recorded in accordance with standard procedures for MOENA meeting minutes.

 In some circumstances, full disclosure of the facts by the Covered Person is all that is necessary to enable MOENA to protect its interests and those of its members.
-Should the State Council Executive committee find, however, that proper management of a conflict of interest requires more than disclosure, additional action may be taken, including, when appropriate, recusal or even removal from a position.
+Should the MOENA Board of Directors find, however, that proper management of a conflict of interest requires more than disclosure, additional action may be taken, including, when appropriate, recusal or even removal from a position.

 In all instances in which a Covered Person has reported that a potential conflict of interest exists with respect to a proposed transaction under committee consideration, that Covered Person will not be entitled to participate in discussions regarding the transaction, except to the extent specifically requested by the committee or to vote.
-Furthermore, such transaction shall not be approved unless and until (1) the material facts of the transaction the Covered Person’s interest or relationship are disclosed or known to the State Council Executive committee or committee and (2) the State Council Executive committee or committee authorizes, approves or ratifies the transaction by the affirmative vote of a majority of disinterested State Council Executive committee (or committee members, as applicable), even though the disinterested State Council Executive committee members (or committee members, as applicable) are less than a quorum.
+Furthermore, such transaction shall not be approved unless and until (1) the material facts of the transaction, the Covered Person’s interest or relationship to the transaction are disclosed or known to the MOENA Board of Directors or Compliance Committee and (2) the MOENA Board of Directors or Compliance Committee authorizes, approves, or ratifies the transaction by the affirmative vote of a majority of disinterested MOENA Board of Directors (or committee members, as applicable), even though the disinterested MOENA Board of Directors (or Compliance Committee members, as applicable) are less than a quorum.

-The presence of the State Council member, or committee member, who is directly or indirectly a party to the transaction being considered by the State Council or a State Council member who is otherwise not disinterested, may be counted in determining whether a quorum is present but such person’s vote may not be counted when the State Council or a committee takes actions on the transaction.
-A member is “indirectly” a party to a transaction if the other party to the transaction is an entity in which the state council member has a material financial interest or of which the State Council or committee member or a member of their family (parent, spouse, domestic partners or child) is an officer, director, employee or general partner.
+The presence of the MOENA member, or committee member, who is directly or indirectly a party to the transaction being considered by MOENA or a MOENA member who is otherwise not disinterested, may be counted in determining whether a quorum is present but such person’s vote may not be counted when MOENA or a committee takes actions on the transaction.
+A member is “indirectly” a party to a transaction if the other party to the transaction is an entity in which the MOENA member has a material financial interest or of which MOENA or committee member or a member of their family (parent, spouse, domestic partners or child) is an officer, director, employee or general partner.

-Disclosure Statements are generally confidential but mey be disclosed as necessary to protect the interests of MOENA.
+Disclosure Statements are generally confidential but may be disclosed as necessary to protect the interests of MOENA.
 They may not be used by any MOENA member for his or her benefit.

 Conflict of Interest Disclosure Statement